 Quick Tip: Repurpose your best-performing social media content as GBP posts.
 If something resonated on Facebook or Instagram, it’ll likely work here too.
 Just adjust the format and add local relevance.

-Local link building specifically benefits GBP rankings.
+Local link building specifically helps GBP rankings.
 Partner with nearby businesses for mutual promotion.
 Sponsor local events or charities.
 Join your chamber of commerce.
 Get listed in industry-specific directories like Jasmine Business Directory.
 These local signals tell Google you’re genuinely part of the community.

 Myth: “Only reviews on Google matter for GBP rankings.”